ReasonEdit: Editing Vision-Language Models using Human Reasoning: Impact Statement

 \section{Impact Statement}

 This paper presents work with the goal to advance the field of Machine Learning.
-There are many potential societal consequences of our work, none which we feel must be specifically highlighted here.
+There are many potential societal consequences of our work, none of which we feel must be specifically highlighted here.
+There are several limitations of ReasonEdit.
+First, the search over the codebook at inference time becomes more expensive as the codebook grows larger, which is a limitation shared by all retrieval-based editors (e.g., GRACE, BalancEdit, IKE).
+Careful management of GPU computing resources can mitigate this limitation.
+Second, ReasonEdit assumes users provide accurate and structured reasoning.
+However, human reasoning can be noisy, incomplete, or incorrect.
+The current paper provides an initial evaluation of robustness under noisy reasoning, but a more comprehensive study remains an important direction for future work.